AxisCommunications/acap-documentation/docs/get-started/set-up-device.md

 #### Set a new password for the root account
 > The default administrator username is root.
 If the password for root is lost,
 > reset the device to factory default settings.
-See [Reset to factory default
+See the product’s user manual
-> settings](#set-a-new-password-for-the-root-account)
+> for information on how to reset to factory default settings.

 [![Password security confirmation check](https://www.axis.com/axistube/a5771bce93e200c36f7cd9dfd0e5deaa/38116/640/640.mp4_001.jpg)](https://youtu.be/yZkKTrGelao)